VEGF C Human

 Vascular Endothelial Growth Factor-E Recombinant (Orf Virus)

-A DNA sequence encoding the mature variant of ovVEGF-E isolate D1701 (Dehio et al., 1999; GenBank accession No. AF106020) was expressed in E. coli as a 132 amino acid residue fusion protein with an N-terminal His-tag sequence and a thrombin cleavage site.
-Recombinant VEGF-E homodimer was dimerized in vitro and has a predicted mass of approximately 35 kDa.
+The DNA sequence encoding the mature form of ovVEGF-E, specifically isolate D1701 (Dehio et al., 1999; GenBank accession No. AF106020), was expressed in E. coli.
+This expression yielded a 132 amino acid fusion protein featuring an N-terminal His-tag and a thrombin cleavage site.
+The recombinant VEGF-E, initially produced as a monomer, underwent in vitro dimerization, resulting in a homodimer with an approximate mass of 35 kDa.

 Shipped with Ice Packs